learn-co-students/ttt-6-position-taken-rb-bootcamp-prep-000/README.md

 It looks like our method should also account for the use of `nil` to represent an empty or unoccupied space on our tic tac toe board.
 Use the `||` operator to account for this edge case.
 Our `position_taken?` method should return false if the submitted index is equal to *either* an empty string, `" "`, *or* an empty string `""`, *or* `nil`.

 <p data-visibility='hidden'>View <a href='https://learn.co/lessons/ttt-6-position-taken-rb' title='Position Taken in Tic Tac Toe'>Position Taken in Tic Tac Toe</a> on Learn.co and start learning to code for free.</p>

+<p class='util--hide'>View <a href='https://learn.co/lessons/ttt-6-position-taken-rb'>Tic Tac Toe Position Taken</a> on Learn.co and start learning to code for free.</p>